JustinNew/Leetcode-Python-Solutions/README.md

   - One or Two extra help arrays/lists: Trapping Rain Water, Product of Array Except Self
   - From two ends and approaching middle
   - Use dictionary to save some results, similar to saving the solved results in dynamic programming
+  - Travel the list twice, once for processing to get some info, second time to find the answer.

 ## Algorithms